Pepper-Man/Ascension/README.md

 # Features
 ## Shader Converter
 * Extracts all required bitmaps
-* If requested, can instead use provided bitmaps from another source.
+* If requested, can instead use provided bitmaps from another source, such as [the original .tiff source](http://vaporeon.io/hosted/halo/data/)
 * Imports all bitmaps into H3 with correct settings (usage, compression, bump height etc)
 * Creates all shaders referenced in the given BSP(s)
 * Can handle special plasma shaders